Comparing Yourself To Others On Social Media: Social Comparison And Mental Health

 Below are some tips that may help you stop comparing yourself to others on social media:

-Sometimes, it may help to take a break from social media.
+Sometimes, it may help to take a break from social media and stop being anxious about how other people on social media look.
 You might consider creating a designated social media schedule that limits the amount of time you spend on social media per day, perhaps to half an hour in the late afternoon or early evening, or you might take a complete social media break during which you do not engage with social media at all.
 Some people find it helpful to take a weekend off, whereas others may benefit from weeks or months off.

 Some people find it helpful to change their social media feed to make it more positive for their mind and self-image.
 This process may include unfollowing people you tend to compare yourself to and trying to follow a more diverse range of people, perhaps including more people who look like you or who are more authentic about their negative and positive experiences.
 If a social media account makes you feel bad, consider muting or unfollowing it.